topaz174/nyangrad/README.md

 optimizer tests go further and check exact forward and backward values, running statistics, training and eval mode behavior, and that a few small models actually train down in loss.
 Division is done in float32, so its numerical gradient check runs at a float32-appropriate tolerance.

-## Notes

-- It is CPU and NumPy only.
-It is built for clarity, not speed, and there is no GPU backend (though the device layer is there so one could be added).
-- This project grew out of working through CMU's 10-714 (Deep Learning Systems).
-I used the course as the roadmap for what to build and in what order, then wrote and organized the implementation as its own standalone framework.